... views

 Let’s dive right in, shall we?

-So, what is ideation?
+So, What is Ideation?

 Ideation is an essential process that UX designers, and product people in general, use to generate a broad spectrum of valuable ideas that can then be used to fuel the design process.
 Its central goal is to explore a wide array of thoughts and concepts that can be applied to form or augment a product.